 Bokgeon, a peaked cloth hat

 Wearing hanbok while out and about will not only make you feel royal, but it will also help you save on entrance fees, as many places accept hanbok outfits as a form of payment.
 How awesome?!
-So when you visit these popular places you will see many people wearing them and this makes the whole experience even more fun.
+So when you visit these popular places, you will see many people wearing them, making the whole experience even more fun.

 Renting a hanbok in Seoul near Bukchon Hanok Village or Gyeonbokgung Palace is easy.
 Avoiding the tourist trap places with high prices – not so much.
 We got a great local tip for beautiful and intricate designs with three times less the price and here I will share this place with you.